of Lawrence County in Bedford, Indiana

 Prevent a Litter, Fix your Critter!

-The White River Humane Society's mission is to end unwanted and abandoned animals in our community.
+The White River Humane Society's vision is to end unwanted and abandoned animals in our community.
+The White River Humane Society's mission is to care for the lost and homeless animals of Lawrence County, while providing education and services to the public that will lead to reducing the number of unwanted animals born in our community.
 Each adopted animal that leaves our shelter has been spayed or neutered.

 Keep in mind there aren't enough homes for all the litters born in Lawrence County, so please Spay or Neuter your pet.

 On select weekends volunteers take adoptable pets to Petsmart, Tractor Supply, and other locations, please call the shelter for more details.